reinesana/Red-Sea/README.md

 <br>

 ## Description
 Red Sea is a web application that uses a dataset of real-time conflicts in Gaza to optimize safe routes for refugee women looking for a safe passage to refugee camps in Gaza.
 The user can request for humanitarian aid based on their personal needs and also has an option to view medical facilities nearby.
-The web application also offers various language options and easy to use interface for immediate assistance.
+This app also offers various language options and easy to use interface for immediate assistance.

 <br>